 - 2nd Place: $1,500 Donation

 - 3rd Place: $500 Donation

 To be considered for the program, Non-Profit organizations must complete a Grant Application.
 Up to 20 organizations will be selected by Mercantile Bank from the submissions received during the three application periods in 2017.
 The selected organizations will compete for the vote during the voting period.
 Click here for full program rules, deadlines and voting dates.

-Mercantile Bank of Michigan provides support in many key philanthropic areas including Health and Human Services, Community and Economic Development, Education, and Arts and Culture.
-Each quarter will have a different philanthropic concentration.
+Mercantile Bank of Michigan provides support in many key philanthropic areas.
+The concentrations for this program are Schools and Education, Community Revitalization and Sustainability Initiatives, and Health and Human Services.
+Each campaign will have a different philanthropic concentration.

 Learning is a lifelong process of developing each individual´s capabilities to their fullest potential.
 Education teaches us to understand, analyze and apply the tremendous amount of information that we face daily.
 Mercantile Bank of Michigan invests in many educational programs including adult literacy, youth development and higher education.
 We fund:

 - structured and safe youth activities and recreation